Federal Direct Graduate Loans

 - The Direct Loan Master Promissory Note (MPN) is a promissory note under which you may receive multiple subsidized and unsubsidized loans over a maximum ten-year period.

-- All Direct Loans are subject to fees (up to 1.072 percent).
+- All Direct Loans are subject to fees (1.073%).
 The fees will be deducted from the loan proceeds prior to disbursement.
 Disbursements are sent directly to Marist College, two per loan period.

 - Direct Loan funds will be transferred electronically to your college account.
 These funds must be credited to your account in the Office of Student Financial Services within 3 days of disbursement to the college or your loan will be canceled and your funds returned to the Department of Education.